Chambers-Protocol/chambers-protocol/README.md

 Billing is enforced **before computation**.

 Mechanism:
 1. API key is hashed deterministically (SHA-256)
 2. Credits are decremented via a **single atomic database operation**
 3. Failure halts execution
-4. Success permits protocol execution
+4. Success permits logic execution
 5. A ledger entry is appended (non-blocking, write-once)

 There is no read-then-write race condition.